Skip to main content

 How to Begin Clicker Training

-All you need is a clicker and some high-quality and tasty treats.
-If you have a small animal, it is best to use a clicker that is adjustable, as some will be very sensitive to sharp noises.
 If you are doing a lot of training with your pet, reduce their daily meals down to compensate for the extra calories they are getting.
 Start in a quiet area, somewhere you and your pet will not be disturbed and lose concentration.

-Remember to keep training sessions short, far more will be learnt in three five-minute sessions than in an hour of boring repetition.
+Remember to keep training sessions short, far more will be learnt in three five-minute sessions than in an hour of boring repetition!

 Click and Treat

-In your quiet training space, start by simply clicking the clicker and immediately giving your pet a treat.
-You can either hand feed them or throw a treat on the floor.
 At this stage, all you are doing is building a positive connection between the sound of the click and a tasty treat.
 Once your pet starts looking for a treat after they hear a click, that is when you can start teaching them new skills

 For some pets, it will take 10 clicks to get this connection for others it can take 100 clicks.
 Patience is key as every animal will learn at a different pace.